TsuyoshiUshio/BindingSample/Readme.md

 NOTE: Please refer the following section to get the kubernetesToken and serverUrl

 Hit the JobSample then it start WebJobs.

+## KubernetesBindingsSample (Azure Functions)

+Set the same Configuration to the `local.settings.json` as the JobHostSample

 ## KubernetesRestSpike